Horizon Scanner

 • An accrual method of calculating holiday entitlement for workers with irregular hours and part year workers.

 • Rolled up holiday pay (calculated at the classic 12.07% rate) has returned as an option for holiday pay calculation for casual, irregular-hours and part-year workers.
-Rolled up pay will be available for leave years starting on or after 1 April 2024.
+Rolled up pay is available for leave years starting on or after 1 April 2024.

 A new definition of ‘normal renumeration’ – when calculating holiday have been specified, for example payments related to the performance of tasks (including commission payments) and regular overtime should be included.